CSfufu/CSfufu/README.md

 - 👋 Hi, I’m @CSfufu
-- 👀 I’m interested in web3.0
+- 👀 I’m interested in Fintech and DS in NLP.
 - 🌱 I’m currently [learning LTG problem solving](https://github.com/ai-agi/LLMs-Enhanced-Long-Text-Generation-Survey#readme_)
-- 💞️ I’m looking to collaborate on web3
+- 💞️ I’m looking to collaborate on LLMS-Enhanced-Long-Text-Generation.
 - 📫 How to reach me : you can get access [here](https://notion-next-six-rouge.vercel.app/)

 <!---